adrien97220/git-conflict-challenge/README.md

 # git-conflict-challenge
-Apprendre a gérer les conflits
+Apprendre a gérer les conflits, where is Bryan ?